单身狗

 What Does 单身狗 Mean?

 A self-mocking term single people use to describe themselves — like a stray dog, alone and slightly pitiful.
-Particularly popular on Valentine's Day, Qixi Festival (Chinese Valentine's Day), and other romantic holidays when being single becomes maximally visible.
+Emerging around 2012, particularly popular on Valentine's Day, Qixi Festival (Chinese Valentine's Day), and other romantic holidays when being single becomes maximally visible.
 The dog metaphor is affectionate self-deprecation rather than genuine distress — single people reclaimed it as a badge of humor.

 Cultural Context